txtx/txtx/addons/evm/PLAN_INDEX.md

 ## 📚 Overview

 This index provides a central reference point for all test migration and fixture system documentation for the EVM addon.
-The migration effort aims to transform ~83 tests from direct Alloy usage to txtx framework integration using a YAML-based fixture system.
+The migration effort aims to transform ~83 tests from direct Alloy usage to txtx framework integration using runbook-based fixtures.

 ## STATUS